apecloud/kubeblocks/docs/user_docs/upgrade/faq.md

 ## Manually mark Addons

 In earlier versions, KubeBlocks pre-installed some Addons in the Helm chart, but some of these Addons have been removed in the new version.
-Consequently, if you upgrade ddirectly from an older version to the latest, Helm will remove the CRs of these removed Addons, affecting the clusters created by these Addons.
-To prevent this, it is recommended to add the `"helm.sh/resource-policy": "keep"` annotation for Addons to ensure they remain during upgraing.
+Consequently, if you upgrade directly from an older version to the latest, Helm will remove the CRs of these removed Addons, affecting the clusters created by these Addons.
+To prevent this, it is recommended to add the `"helm.sh/resource-policy": "keep"` annotation for Addons to ensure they remain during upgrading.

 ### View the Addon annotation